-Quarantine pests associated with strawberries in Korea are identified in the pest categorisation process (Appendix A).
+A total of seven quarantine pests associated with strawberries in Korea are identified in the pest categorisation process (Appendix A) and are listed in Tables 4.1 to 4.3.
 This chapter assesses the likelihood of the entry (importation and distribution), establishment and spread of these pests and the economic, including environmental, consequences these pests may cause if they were to enter, establish and spread in Australia.